janechu/design-to-code/website/docs/fast-tooling/README.md

 # Description

-This folder contains the documentation for versions of the `@microsoft/design-to-code` package.
+This folder contains the documentation for versions of the `design-to-code` package.